 Latisse Alternative: RevitaLash

-The RevitaLash Advanced lash serum used to be as pricey as Latisse but no longer – the prices have dropped, meaning it’s now available for half the price of Latisse.
+The RevitaLash Advanced lash serum used to be as pricey as Latisse but no longer – the prices have dropped, meaning it’s now available for a fraction of the price of Latisse.

-RevitaLash is also stocked with lash-health-boosting ingredients like panax ginseng root extract and peptides but it’s the presence of Dechloro Dihydroxy Difluoro Ethylcloprostenolamide that makes a huge difference on the lashes, growing thin, sparse eyelash hairs into full, dark, luscious fringes.
+RevitaLash is also stocked with lash-health-boosting ingredients like Panax ginseng root extract and peptides but it’s the presence of Dechloro Dihydroxy Difluoro Ethylcloprostenolamide that makes a huge difference on the lashes, growing thin, sparse eyelash hairs into full, dark, luscious fringes.

 RevitaLash Ingredients: Water (Aqua), Serenoa Serrulata Fruit Extract, Panax Ginseng Root Extract, Dechloro Dihydroxy Difluoro Ethylcloprostenolamide, Biotin, Camellia Oleifera Leaf Extract, Swertia Japonica Extract, Biotinoyl Tripeptide 1, Octapeptide 2, Calendula Officinalis Flower Extract, Triticum Vulgare (Wheat) Protein, Phenoxyethanol, Chlorphenisen, Glycerin, Cellulose Gum, Butylene Glycol, Phosphoric Acid, Disodium Phosphate, Pentylene Glycol